 The following publications and working papers illustrate some of the recent research by our faculty.
+For more research see individual faculty member websites.

 We find little impact on children when they age out of the WIC program at age five.
 But among adult women caloric intake falls and food insecurity increases, suggesting that mothers protect children by consuming less themselves.